-Practicing mindfulness can help increase creativity and problem solving, reduce behavior problems, and contribute to less negative emotions?
-Practicing mindfulness can be as simple as taking some time for yourself, participating in yoga or meditation, or doing something simple you enjoy.
+Did you know practicing mindfulness can help increase creativity and problem solving, reduce behavior problems, and contribute to less negative emotions?
+Practicing mindfulness can be as simple as taking some time for yourself, participating in yoga or meditation, or being present in the moment.
 Start a conversation today with your child about how to practice mindfulness, and see the attached link for more resources.